 An antioxidant is a molecule that inhibits the oxidation of other molecules that create free radicals.
 In turn, these radicals can start the chain reactions that occur in cells, causing damage or death to the cell.
-Antioxidants terminate these chain reactions by removing free radical intermediates, and inhibiting other oxidation reactions.
+Antioxidants terminate these chain reactions by removing free radical intermediates and inhibiting other oxidation reactions.
 Antioxidants are widely used in nutritional supplements for pets and humans.
 They have been investigated for the prevention of diseases such as cancer and heart disease.

-Biotin is a water soluble B vitamin and a coenzyme in the synthesis of fatty acids, amino acids.
+Biotin is a water-soluble B vitamin and a coenzyme in the synthesis of fatty acids, amino acids.
 It is essential in regulating blood glucose levels and cell growth in mammals.

 Chromium is an essential mineral that is important in the metabolism of carbohydrates and fats.
-It also stimulates cholesterol and fatty acid synthesis which are import for brain and body processes.
+It also stimulates cholesterol and fatty acid synthesis which are important for brain and body processes.
 Chromium also aids in the metabolism of insulin.

-Co-Enzyme Q10 is a vitamin-like, oil soluble substance that is present in eukaryotic cells (nucleus containing cells) and is an important component of aerobic cellular respiration which generates the most commonly used energy in the body: adenosine triphosphate (ATP).
-The liver, heart and kidneys have the highest energy requirements in the body and therefore have the highest concentration of co-enzyme Q10.
+Co-Enzyme Q10 is a vitamin-like, oil-soluble substance that is present in eukaryotic cells (nucleus containing cells) and is an important component of aerobic cellular respiration which generates the most commonly used energy in the body: adenosine triphosphate (ATP).
+The liver, heart, and kidneys have the highest energy requirements in the body and therefore have the highest concentration of co-enzyme Q10.
 It is essential for healthy heart function and blood vessels and is also an antioxidant.

 Also known as vitamin B9, folic acid is essential to many bodily functions.
 Mammals need folic acid to synthesize and repair DNA and it is essential for the rapid division and development of cells that occurs during pregnancy and in growing mammals.
 Folates are also needed to produce healthy red blood cells.